Europia79/BombArena/README.md

   * This plugin was inspired by SOCOM: US Navy Seals.
 - **Sabotage**
   * There is one bomb in the middle of the map.
-  * There are two teams each wtih their own base.
+  * There are two teams each with their own base.
   * There are three ways to win:
     - Eliminate the other team.
     - Pickup the bomb and destroy the other teams base.